symfony/symfony-docs/http_fundamentals.rst

 Summary: The Request-Response Flow
 ----------------------------------

-Here's what we've learned s ofar:
+Here's what we've learned so far:

 #.
 A client (e.g. a browser) sends an HTTP request;
 #.
 Each request executes the same, single file (called a "front controller");